It's the end of the movie and The Drifter has to be moving on

 - Parodied in The Simpsons when Bart helped a retired TV cowboy become a real hero.
 He rides back into his house then comes out and discards a sack of garbage.

 - Parodied at the end of one episode of Recess: Gus, after wining a game of dodgeball in the most awesome manner possible, ends the episode walking into a sunset that wasn't there before.
-Another character then says something like, "Wait, where're you going?
+Hector then yells, "Safety Man, where're you going?
 School isn't over yet!"

 - The end of Rocky and Bullwinkle boxtop story arc shows the title duo ride off the sunset being heroes.

 - Parodied in the G.I.
 Joe episode "Battle for the Train of Gold".
 Gung-Ho tries to ride off into the sunset on horse only for said horse to buck him off.
 Gung-Ho then decides to ride off into the sunset behind the wheel of a jeep.

 - In Ben 10: Alien Force, at the end of one episode featuring Professor Paradox, when the heroes leave the are, they ride off into the sunrise.

 - Seemingly played straight at the very end of Beavis And Butthead Do America, where B&B walk down the street into the sunset after finally locating their beloved TV set.
 Subverted just before the fade out when Butthead tells Beavis that he will most likely die a virgin because "You're too much of a Butt Monkey."